JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_configuration_file.md

   <version>1.0.0</version>

   <!-- The vendor of the plugin.
-       The optional "url" attribute specifies the URL of the vendor homepage.
+       The optional "URL" attribute specifies the URL of the vendor homepage.
-       The optional "email" attribute specifies the e-mail address of the vendor.
+       The optional "email" attribute specifies the email address of the vendor.
        Displayed in the "Plugins" settings dialog and the plugin repository Web interface. -->
   <vendor url="https://www.company.com" email="support@company.com">A Company Inc.</vendor>

   <!-- Mandatory dependencies on plugins or modules.
        The FQN module names in <depends> elements are used to determine IDE compatibility for the plugin.
        Include at least the module shown below to indicate compatibility with IntelliJ Platform-based products.
-       Also include dependencies on other plugins as needed.
+       Also, include dependencies on other plugins as needed.
        See "Compatibility with Multiple Products" and "Plugin Dependencies" for more information.  -->
   <depends>com.intellij.modules.platform</depends>
   <depends>com.third.party.plugin</depends>